Society Hill: Demographics

-As of the 2010 United States Census, there were 6,215 people residing in Society Hill, which accounts for 0.4% of Philadelphia's total population.
+As of the 2010 U.S. Census, there were 6,215 people residing in Society Hill, which accounts for 0.4% of Philadelphia's total population.
 With 22,281 people per square mile, Society Hill's population density is about twice that of Philadelphia's 11,497 people per square mile.

 Education

 Primary and secondary schools

 Residents of all neighborhoods in Philadelphia are assigned to specific public schools by the School District of Philadelphia.
 Society Hill residents are zoned to the General George A. McCall School, located at 325 S. 7th Street, for kindergarten through eighth grade, and all persons zoned to McCall are assigned to Benjamin Franklin High School.
 Previously Furness High School was the zoned high school for Society Hill.

 The McCall School serves Society Hill and the Chinatown areas.
 A construction contract for the McCall school building was awarded on October 26, 1909 and the official opening occurred in February 1911.
 Russell Scott Smith of Edutopia wrote that in 2004, compared with other schools in Philadelphia, "McCall already had a fairly good reputation for academic rigor and safety" and that by 2009 it had improved even more.
 In 2012 Kristen A. Graham of The Philadelphia Inquirer stated that McCall was one of "the district's stronger neighborhood schools".

 St. Peter's School, located on Lombard Street between 3rd and 4th, is an independent, coeducational, non-sectarian day school, serving students in preschool (age 3) through eighth grade.
 The school was founded in 1834.

 The designated parochial grade school of Old St. Mary's Church and Old St. Joseph's Church, of the Roman Catholic Archdiocese of Philadelphia, is St. Mary Interparochial Grade School.